mahitech580/SQL-Real-World-Datasets/README.md

 * Recommendation-style SQL
 * Large-scale analytical queries

-> **MovieLens note:** The raw MovieLens files are downloaded directly from GroupLens.
-This repository provides the SQL practice structure and documentation rather than redistributing the raw MovieLens dataset.
+### Source

+MovieLens is provided by **GroupLens Research**.

 Official source:

 https://grouplens.org/datasets/movielens/

+Please review and follow the original dataset provider's terms and licensing requirements when using or redistributing the dataset.

 ---

 ## 🗄️ MySQL Databases

-The datasets are designed to be imported into MySQL 8.0+.
+The datasets are intended for use with **MySQL 8.0+**.

 ```text
 MySQL